DivyanshuRajwar/10-Satic-Web-page/tribute/README.md

-# 10 days 10 Static web page
+# This is my first Static web page
+this is a tribute web page .